 Podcast Archive

-Across eleven episodes, we covered:
+Across eleven episodes, we explored:

 - why AI fails in workflows, not models

-- the shape of agentic systems
+- the shape and limits of agentic systems

 - governance and decision architecture